w3c/wcag-act-rules/content/aria-required-context-role-ff89c9.md

 ## Accessibility Support

 - User agents do not all have the same accessibility tree.
-Particularly the method of deriving which element [owns][owned by] which other elements varies between browsers.
 This can lead to different results for this rule, depending on which accessibility tree is used as input.
 - `aria-owns` has limited support in some user agents.
 - There exist some combination of popular browsers and assistive technologies who do not announce correctly relationships based on a mix of [implicit][implicit role] and [explicit][explicit role] roles.